Fraud Awareness

 A data breach occurs when your information is stolen or accidentally left vulnerable to theft, enabling thieves to steal your identity.
 You may read about a data breach in the news or receive a notice from your financial institution or a retail store saying that your data has been compromised.
 A data breach can result from computer hacking, computer virus, the physical theft of documents or computer equipment, or by accident (such as emailing information to the wrong address).
 Companies and government departments are required to notify you once they discover a breach.

-If you suspect or have been notified that your information has been compromised due to a data breach first determine which information was stolen.
+If you suspect or have been notified that your information has been compromised due to a data breach, determine what information was stolen.

 Password - If it is an online account that has been breached, change the password on the account immediately.
 If the same password is used on other accounts, change those too.